 All of your hours can be completed in the same Veterinary Practice, allowing you to build up a good relationship with the clinic.
 There is an option to complete your hours at more than one Veterinary Practice if needed.

-We also offer Animal Studies courses at a designated work placements.
-Meaning you do not have to organise your placement.
+We also offer Animal Studies courses at designated workplaces, meaning you do not have to organise your placement.
 These courses are supervised by AVT supervisors and are based at well recognised organisations in Perth.
 Find out about our range of qualification options here.

 We maintain contact with your Supervisor so they can provide us with feedback on your performance in the workplace.
 We also welcome any feedback you may have on your placement.